BitBalloon/homepage/posts/2013-11-18-ecstatic-on-static-sites-and-fixies.markdown

 This still leaves out the majority of people, without a text editor of choice and with little interest in dealing with text files, but it seems like the next inevitable step is simply a browser-based static site generator with a friendly UI, publishing sites through API's like our [website publishing API](https://www.bitballoon.com/docs/api).

-This still leaves out the majority of people, without a text editor of choice and with little interest in dealing with text files, but it seems like the next inevitable step is simply a browser-based static site generator with a friendly UI, publishing sites through API's like our [website publishing API](https://www.bitballoon.com/docs/api) (if you're interested in building something like this as an open source project, get in touch!).
+_(if you're interested in building something like this as an open source project, get in touch!)_

 ### Beyond sites